dsp9107/FireBOX/ServerAdmin/README.md

-# How To Send Message To Server
+# How To Communicate With Server

 First, Prepare The Message `text` By Calling `prep(text)` -
 ```